-In Spring 2016, UNC Charlotte started the NinerScholars Portal where students can determine which scholarships are available and apply for those scholarships online.
+Students access university and program-specific scholarships through the NinerScholars Portal where students can determine which scholarships are available and apply for those scholarships online.
 All CHHS scholarships are available through NinerScholars Portal.
+Most of the CHHS scholarships are due on March 15th each year with the exception of the Jim and Nancy Hill Award for International Travel that has a deadline of February 1st.
 Once a student completes all the necessary scholarship requirements, the College of Health and Human Services (CHHS) determines program-specific scholarship committees comprised of faculty.
-The faculty within each scholarship committee (i.e. School of Nursing Scholarship Committee) will determine scholarship recipients.
+The faculty within each scholarship committee (e.g. School of Nursing Scholarship Committee) will determine scholarship recipients.
 Students who are awarded scholarships will be notified via email from NinerScholars.
 Students must accept the scholarship award though NinerScholars Portal to receive the scholarship funding.
 For some scholarships (such as the Ruth C. Clarke), students may be required to furnish additional documents to be awarded the scholarship.

 The College of Health and Human Services (CHHS) has scholarships available in each academic discipline; some programs have more scholarships available than others.
 Currently, all CHHS scholarships are available for students who have been admitted into their respective undergraduate major or graduate program.
-Rising freshmen or sophomore undergraduate students who have not been admitted into the upper division major, such as nursing, exercise science, athletic training, public health or social work, are not eligible for CHHS administered scholarships.
+Rising freshmen or sophomore undergraduate students who have not been admitted into the upper division major, such as nursing, exercise science, athletic training, health systems management, neurodiagnostic and sleep science, public health, respiratory therapy, or social work, are not eligible for CHHS administered scholarships.
 Students who have applied to an upper division undergraduate major may submit their scholarship application while waiting admission into an upper division major.
 Similarly, prospective graduate students who have applied to CHHS graduate programs may submit an application while waiting an admission decision.
 Students are usually notified of their scholarships soon after April 15th.
 Upon accepting a CHHS scholarship, scholarship recipients are required to write a thank you note and attend the annual Donor Reception/Philanthropy Event to thank their donors in the fall, usually in October.

-Scholarship applications through NinerScholars Portal are due on April 15th each year and are awarded for the following fall and spring semesters.
+Scholarship applications through NinerScholars Portal are due on March 15th each year and are awarded for the following fall and spring semesters.
 Students can access NinerScholars Portal via the following website: http://scholarships.uncc.edu/